GoogleCloudPlatform/spanner-migration-tool/sources/postgres/README.md

 Parameters `port` and `password` are optional.
 Port (`port`) defaults to `5432` for PostgreSQL source.
 Password can be provided at the password prompt.

-(⚠ Deprecated ⚠) Set environment variables `PGHOST`, `PGPORT`, `PGUSER`, `PGDATABASE` for direct access.
+Alternatively, you can also set environment variables `PGHOST`, `PGPORT`, `PGUSER`, `PGDATABASE` for direct access.
 Password can be specified either in the `PGPASSWORD` environment variable or provided at the password prompt.

 Note that the various target-profile params described in the previous section are also applicable in direct connect mode.